Related links

 High definition camera for Lake Wanaka

-High definition PTZ camera for Christchurch City
+High definition PTZ camera overlooking Christchurch City

 PTZ camera for Twizel - Mackenzie Country